ireneuszcierpisz/Face-detect-simple-app/README.md

               g.
 Generate package with current selection [ default ]
               q.
 Cancel and exit

-   ``Please type a selection or press "Enter" g
+   ``Please type a selection or press "Enter" g``

+   You can see something like this:

-   [ 2020-08-01 08:02:16,509 ] INFO : Deployment archive is ready.You can find it here:
+   ``[ 2020-08-01 08:02:16,509 ] INFO : Deployment archive is ready.You can find it here:
            C:\Users\directory\where\the\runtime\package\was\send\openvino_deploy_package_with_my_app.zip``

   #### The application code, models and OpenVINO Toolkit are included in the package created by the deployment manager.